An overview of information on COVID-19 on citizensinformation.ie.

 Practical information and advice for people who have been bereaved during COVID-19.

 This document aims to give you information on returning to Ireland in the context of the COVID-19 pandemic.
 It includes practical, up-to-date information on travel advice, public health guidelines, employment rights and social welfare entitlements for people returning to Ireland.

 This document describes the temporary arrangements in place during COVID-19 by immigration, employment permits and international protection agencies.

 Colleges and universities are closed to limit the spread of COVID-19.
-This document outlines the contingency plans that are in place for examinations and supports for students.
+This document outlines the contingency plans that are in place and supports for students.